itsmikechu/memorable-password/README.md

 *  Teaching aid for Netizens.

-    I've used Bruce Schneier's method to instruct a 6 and 60+ year old to create a stronger memorable password.
+    I've used Bruce Schneier's method to instruct a 6-60+ year olds to create a stronger memorable password.

 *  Have fun outside the  drudgery of Microsoft.